 End of Year Awards Celebration:

-I LOVE doing an End Of Year Awards celebration.
+I LOVE doing awards as an end of year celebration.
 I think it is such a fun way to recognize all of the personalities in your class and makes the students feel SO special.

-Virtually is a little different but can be just as fun and impactful.
-Last year I used my virtual end of year awards ceremony with my Grade 5 class and they absolutely loved it.
-Each award has two slides dedicated to it.
-The first slide has the award title and a little rhyme that goes with it and we took turns guessing who it might go to.
-The next slide starts with confetti & an optional drumroll as the name is revealed.
-SO FUN & so simple to set up for your class.
-Click here or the image below to check it out!
+My End of Year Awards are structured so that each award has two slides dedicated to it.
+The first slide has the award title and a little rhyme that matches – so after I read it out, the students can actually make guesses of who might get it.
+The next slide starts with confetti and a drumroll as the name is revealed.
+It’s SO fun and simple to set up.
+Click here or on the image below to check it out!

 - Outdoor Day: give students free time outside & play a class game like soccer-baseball or tag.